The Benefits of Yoga Props For People Over 50 - Aura Wellness Center

 People tend to stretch from their more flexible areas and rely on their better-developed muscles for strength.
 Props encourage weak parts to strengthen and stiff areas to stretch, thus balancing and realigning the whole body.

-Props help create space in the spine and the joints, ever more important as we grow older and cope with issues such as osteoporosis, arthritis and joint replacements.
+Props help create space in the spine and the joints, ever more important as we grow older.
+They help us cope with issues such as osteoporosis, arthritis and joint replacements.

 Props allow us to practice inverted poses safely and to reverse the downward pull of gravity, slowing down the aging process.